-BALL HEIGHT: Height to top of tongue when unit is leveled on level surface to the nearest whole inch.
-The ball hitch of your towing vehicle should be at this height.
+BALL HEIGHT: Height to top of tongue coupler when unit is leveled and on level surface.
+Calculated to the nearest whole inch, the very top of the ball hitch on your towing vehicle should be at this height as well to tow your trailer on a level.

-BALL SIZE: The exact diameter size in inches of the hitch ball needed to tow the trailer
+BALL SIZE: The exact diameter size in inches of the hitch ball needed to tow the trailer.